grantmacken/glider/README.md

 # Site Building:

-Our xQuery application **build process** consists of simply adding stuff from a source file into an appropiate docker Volume.

 The end product of a local build target is a docker volume exported as a tar.
+It is these tars that are put into production on our remote servers.
-To put these tars into production on our remote server we simply the import the tar into the the docker volume located on the remote server.
+To do this, on our remote host we import the tar into the the docker volume hosted on the remote host.

-## example.com
+## An Example Domain

 Lets use **example.com** as our example domain.
 Run `make hosts` to add  **example.com** to the '/etc/hosts' file